Introduction

 Fixation

-Displays a white fixation cross (+) for a set duration.
+Displays a fixation cross for a set duration.
+Enable random range to jitter duration between min and max each trial.

 | Property | Description |